 A new home or apartment that has earned the ENERGY STAR label has undergone a process of inspections, testing, and verification to meet strict requirements set by the US EPA.
 ENERGY STAR certified homes and apartments use significantly less energy than typical new homes and apartments while delivering better comfort, quality, and durability.

 This report lists commercial building design projects which have achieved Designed to Earn the ENERGY STAR certification.
 Each entry also lists the Architect of Record that is associated with the project.

 Use this guide to learn best practices for energy-efficient data center design.
 The guide covers the Information Technology (IT) systems and their environmental conditions, data center air management, cooling and electrical systems, on-site generation, and heat recovery.
-This guide was created by the U.S. Department of Energy.
+This guide was created by the U.S. Department of Energy in March 2011.

 Use this sample profile template to write about your commercial building design project that has achieved EPA's Designed to Earn the ENERGY STAR designation.
 This template includes space for project specs, a 350-word narrative, and a listing of the team members who helped to achieve the recognition.

 Use this checklist to help you establish energy efficiency goals for your commercial building design project.
 This document will guide you through the best ways to assemble your team, set energy goals, develop your design, and achieve Design to Earn the ENERGY STAR® for your project.

 Submit your Designed to Earn the ENERGY STAR architecture projects to participate in the ENERGY STAR Challenge for Architects.
 Commercial building design projects that meet EPA's strict energy efficiency criteria are eligible to achieve Designed to Earn the ENERGY STAR recognition.
 You can find more information on the Challenge for Architects—as well as projects that have been submitted so far for this year's Challenge—here.